We design our programmes to be sustainable and have long-lasting effect with two integral components of our humanitarian model:

 This policy sets out common values, principles, and beliefs and describes the steps that will be taken in meeting our commitment to protect these children.

-Read our Child Protection Policy here.
+Read and download our full Child Protection Policy here.

 We are a volunteer-focused organisation with a network of over 1,300 certified arts therapists.

 We are recognized as a cost-efficient organisation where our permanent staff represent less than 1% of the total humanitarian workforce ready to be deployed.

 We believe in channelling the funds entrusted by the generosity of our donors and partners to direct interventions for beneficiaries with only a small percentage being used for the indispensable administration of our operations.